fdcl-gwu/uav_simulator/README.md

 1. Install docker following [official instructions](https://docs.docker.com/engine/install/ubuntu/).
 1. If you are not already there, `cd uav_simulator`
 1. Enable xhost (required for Gazebo and GUI): `xhost +`
-1. Build the docker image: `docker build -t uav_simulator .` (see following paragraph if you just want to pull the built image instead)
+1. Build the docker image: `docker build -t uav_simulator .` (see following paragraph if you just want to pull the already built image instead)
 1. Run a container: `bash docker_run.sh`

 The last command will start a docker container, install all the dependencies, and mount the local directory there.